visepol/phaser3-danmaku-patterns/README.md

 - Click on a menu item to start the corresponding scene.

 ## Scenes
 - `Remilia_NonSpell1A_TShot1`: A simple radial pattern that aims bullets relative to the player.
+See detailed notes in `docs/Remilia_NonSpell1A_TShot1.md`.

 ## Adding More Scenes
 1. Create your new scene file under `src/scenes/...` and give it a unique scene key in its constructor, e.g.: